 Therapeutic harp music can be delivered in hospitals, hospices, nursing homes and the community.
 The music is played to create a restful space, provide comfort, lift spirits and for relaxation.
 Music is personalised at the bedside for the client in that moment and may help to ease physical, mental, emotional and spiritual difficulties.
 During a therapeutic session a client may look, listen, talk, sing, rest, shut their eyes or sleep while I listen, observe and respond in a way I think is beneficial for the client at that time.
 Playing is tailored to the client by observing the clients breathing, body movements and expressions.
 The client is the focus of the visit.
-Each visit will be different as each client is unique, and will respond differently at different times.
+Each visit will be different as each client is unique, and will respond differently at different times and visits.

 If a client is able to they are welcome to play the harp, on their own or as a duet with Alice.
-The therapy harp is lightweight and can easily be held over the bedside to facilitate playing
+The therapy harp is lightweight and can easily be held over the bedside to facilitate playing.

 Harp music may play a part in pain relief, provide distraction, promote steadier breathing and relaxation, increase quality of life, stimulate memories, and provide a personal interaction.